catid/calico/README.md

 For more thorough usage, check out the [unit tester code](https://github.com/catid/calico/blob/master/tests/calico_test.cpp).

+#### Building: Quick Setup

+The `calico-mobile` directory contains an easy-to-import set to C code that also builds properly for mobile devices.
+In a pinch you can use this code for desktops, although it will tend to run about 2.5x slower.

 #### Building: Mac

 Simply run `make test`:  The output will be under `bin/libcalico.a`.
 And it will run the unit-tester.